-Campbell's College courses for ICSA: The Chartered Governance Qualifying Programme
+Campbell's College courses for The Chartered Governance Qualifying Programme

 Our training courses are a mix of both and more - printed notes, online lectures and resources, contact with a real tutor by phone and email, self-mark assignments and tutor marked assignments.
-New: live zoom lectures which are also available as recordings.
+Plus occasional live zoom lectures which are also available as recordings.

 Plus the option to attend face-to-face revision courses in London.

 Campbell's College study notes - sent by post in four instalments

 Audio Bursts recorded lectures or video presentations (online)

 A ring binder for filing your work

 Copies of past exam papers and examiners reports available online.

 Additional resources where applicable (codes/acts/articles etc)